 Regular Expressions

 I’m sure I’ve mentioned regular expressions (regex) on this blog before.
 I love ’em.
 (Note: If you’re not a computer nerd, you don’t need to know what regular expressions are, and can ignore this post.
 If you are a computer nerd—in any area of computer science—you definitely should know what regular expressions are.
 But… you can probably still skip this post.)
 Such a powerful technology, and it’s already built into most programming environments.
-(Or even the command line, if you use any operating system other than Windowsgrep anyone?)
+(Or even the command line, if you use any operating system other than Windows—grep anyone?)

 However, much as I enjoy the power of regex, there is no doubt that the syntax is a little… opaque.
 For example, suppose you want to validate that an email address is in a “correct” format.
 You could write some code that does the following:

-• check for the presence of the @ character (there should be one and only one)
+- check for the presence of the

-• see if there are any dots (and whether or not those dots occur before or after the @, because there may or may not be some before, but there has to be at least one after—but a dot can’t be the last character)
+, because there may or may not be some before, but there has to be at least one after—but a dot can’t be the last character) - Check for special characters like the dash, and make sure it doesn’t come right before the

-For example, in Java, assuming we have a string called emailAddress with the address we want to validate, and a string called EMAIL_REGEX_STRING with our regular expression, we could do the following:
+with the address we want to validate, and a string called EMAIL_REGEX_STRING

 // handle error